SanliFaez/OS4Physicists/README.md

 7. appreciate the business opportunities for scientists outside academia
 8. understand the current scientific process and career paths.

-Note that each learnign goal maps direclty onto the equivalent topic above.
+Note that each learning goal maps directly onto the equivalent topic above.

 ## Assessment
 The exercises for this course are team-based.
 Teams will be reshuffled for each exercise so that pass/fail is individually determined by collecting a basket of satisfactory project results.
 Exercises are partially assessed by peers and partially by course coordinators and lecturers.

-### For testing achivement of the learning goals.
+### For testing achievement of the learning goals.

 At the beginning of the course all students will fill in a questionnaire on what they understand about the academic workflow in physics.